aiyumi/aiyumi.github.io/posts/how-i-started-using-linux.en.md

 [\*] This article is old and some things from it are outdated.
 For example, I already got Speakup to work (maybe I'll make a post explaining how).

 But the .xinitrc script is what improved the most, now able to work with AT-SPI 1 and 2.
 And contrary to what I wrote on the article, later I learned that Orca should NOT be the last thing to be started.
 To start the X server (the graphical user interface), the desired applications must run on the background, excluding the "main" program (usually the desktop environment or the window manager), which should be the last thing to be started.
 If this program closes, the X server goes down with it.
 That's why the desktop or window manager should be the last thing to start, and not Orca.
-Probably, this is one of the details I would never know if I used one of the distros that come with everything configured "out of the box" (and maybe, I would give up, thinking the only solution to make it work correctly was to install Gnome...).
+Probably, this is one of the details I would never know if I had used one of the distros that come with everything configured "out of the box" (and maybe, I would have given up, thinking the only solution to make it work correctly was to install Gnome...).

 I've made an improved version of the script from the article, adding support for AT-SPI version 2.
 The above corrections play an important part on this script, because things must be started in a specific order.